+by Joe Hill and Gabriel Rodriguez

 by Joe Hill

-NPR stories about Joe Hill

-Have you ever found yourself in the library or a bookstore, about to go on vacation, with no idea what books to bring?
+July 9, 2013 Have you ever found yourself in the library or a bookstore, about to go on vacation, with no idea what books to bring?
 NPR's Lynn Neary talks to three book critics about the best reads of the summer.

-In fiction, Christopher Moore's goth teen countess returns, Ian McEwan merges marriage woes with climate change, and Lionel Shriver takes on the ailing health care system.
+March 9, 2011 In fiction, Christopher Moore's goth teen countess returns, Ian McEwan merges marriage woes with climate change, and Lionel Shriver takes on the ailing health care system.
 In nonfiction, Deborah Amos describes the forced migration of Sunnis in Iraq, and Rebecca Skloot tells a story of immortality — of sorts.

-This week, a crime novel from the other Swedish superstar; mystery and devilment by the son of a horror legend; and a reporter examines the explosive growth in diagnosing — and dosing — kids with psychological disorders.
+February 23, 2010 This week, a crime novel from the other Swedish superstar; mystery and devilment by the son of a horror legend; and a reporter examines the explosive growth in diagnosing — and dosing — kids with psychological disorders.